-Session 1, November 12, 9:00 AM - 12:00 PM
+Session 1, March 25, 9:00 AM - 12:00 PM

-Session 2, November 13, 9:00 AM - 12:00 PM
+Session 2, March 26, 9:00 AM - 12:00 PM

-Getting your Organization "Development Ready": The second session in the series will focus on the planning process for creating a strong development program.
-You will learn how to pull together a development plan for your organization.
-Attendees will also learn how to develop a strong case for support--understanding the "Why", effective storytelling, and the components of a strong case.
-This session will also take attendees through the need for a strong evaluation process (as part of your case and grants) to measure impact of programs.
+Getting your Organization "Development Ready": The second session in the series will begin with a discussion on the governance infrastructure needed for effective development.
+You will then learn about the planning process for creating a strong development program, and how to put together a development plan for your organization.
+Attendees will also learn how to develop a strong case for support—understanding the "why," effective storytelling, and the components of a strong case.
+This session will also take attendees through the need for a strong evaluation process (as part of your case and grants proposals) to measure the impact of programs.

-Session 3, November 19, 9:00 AM - 12:00 PM
+Session 3, April 1, 9:00 AM - 12:00 PM

 Understanding Grants and Grantors: During this third session, participants will get an in-depth view into the world of grants, foundations, and what makes a successful grant proposal package.
 This segment will arm you with effective strategies for identifying the right foundation prospects and structuring strong grant requests with clear and effective program/project budgets.
 This session will also include information about corporate partnerships and sponsorships, and how to go about securing these effectively for your organization.

-Session 4, November 20, 9:00 AM - 12:00 PM
+Session 4, April 2, 9:00 AM - 12:00 PM

 Individual Giving & Capital Campaigns: The fourth and final session in this series will focus on individual giving and capital campaigns.
 Attendees will understand: the challenges and motivations of individual donors; generational giving; the building blocks of annual funds; writing an annual fund appeal; and cultivating relationships for major gift fundraising.
 Participants will also learn the basics of how to run a capital campaign--the process, the team, the feasibility analysis, and the budget for a campaign.